Agnostic Characterization of Interference in Randomized Experiments: Examples

-In our analysis, we forgo such assumptions and estimate $\tau^{\textup{control}}$, the number of second round units whose outcome under direct control (i.e., being assigned to a low information session) would be affected by the assignment of first round farmers into high and low information sessions.
-To construct our estimators, we require knowledge of the randomization design, which is contained in \cite{gao2023causal}.
+In our analysis, we make no assumptions on interference and estimate $\tau^{\textup{control}}$, the number of second round units whose outcome under direct control (i.e., assignment to a low info session) would be affected by the assignment of first round farmers into high and low information sessions.
+Interference is permitted between distant or even disconnected units; for example, a farmer might ask a question during an information session, affecting the information received by (and subsequently shared by) all farmers at the session.
+To construct our estimators, we require knowledge of the randomization design, which used stratification and is described in \cite{gao2023causal}.

-Our point estimate equals 23\%, which may be interpreted as meaning that at least 23\% of second round farmers, if assigned to a low information session, would be affected by information given to the first round farmers (1-sided 95\% CI: at least 9\%).
-This point estimate of 23\% is equal to the H\'{a}jek weighted comparison of second round units who received low information directly but had many first round friends with high information, versus those in the second round who received low information directly and had few or no first round friends with high information:
+Our asymptotic lower bound equals 23\%, which may be interpreted as meaning that at least 23\% of the 880 second round farmers, if assigned to a low information session, would be affected by information given to the first round farmers (1-sided 95\% CI: at least 9\%).
+This point estimate of 23\% is equal to a H\'{a}jek weighted comparison of the second round units receiving low information, grouped according to their number of friends receiving high information in the previous round: